Miriali/react-person-list/README.md

 Hi everyone! :octocat:

-Person list built using Reactjs, it´s a useful and simple project for when you are starting to learn reactjs:
+Person list developed using Reactjs, it's a useful and simple project for improve your skills with this JavaScript library

 #### Screenshot: :camera_flash: